pintobikez/brazilian-correios-service/README.md

 ```
 ## Configurable parameters
 ```
+callback: the URL to where it will respond with the status

+objects: an array containg the tracking codes (AWB)

 tracking_type:
 	ALL -> Retrieves all tracking status of the object LAST -> Retrieves the last tracking status of the object